Which character will be brutally killed off this week?

 Lady Edith's problem with Mr Gregson has a future legislative solution; unfortunately, it comes in 1937 (allowing for divorce in case of desertion after five years' separation where one spouse has a serious mental illness).
 Poor Edith.

-Gregson's solution of going to Germany and becoming a German citizen to access German divorce laws (which allowed divorce for desertion by reason of mental illness) is extreme in hindsight, considering that several American states would liberalize their divorce laws in the 1920s, and under US law divorce only requires residency (established in a matter of weeks or months) rather than citizenship (plus, going to live for a while in America is easy for an Englishman).
+Gregson's solution of going to Germany and becoming a German citizen to access German divorce laws (which allowed divorce for desertion by reason of mental illness) is extreme in hindsight, considering that several American states would liberalize their divorce laws in the 1920s, and under US law divorce only requires residency rather than citizenship—both of which were and are much easier to acquire than German citizenship, especially for an Englishman (for a start, an Englishman would need to learn German to become German; even if American citizenship were required for American divorce—which it isn't—an Englishman hardly needs to learn another language to take the American citizenship examination).

 It's Not You, It's My Enemies: Mr Bates to Anna.
 She essentially tells him where he can shove it, and they get married anyway as she refuses to have no legal standing in his life, whatever happens.